Toggle menu

 Universal Credit

 Universal Credit (UC) is a national benefit for people who are on a low income or out of work.
-It is paid by the Department for Works and Pensions (DWP) through JobCentre Plus.
+It is paid by the Department for Work and Pensions (DWP) as a single monthly payment, directly into your bank account.

 • Housing Benefit